Updating Breeds – Ethiopian Horses

 A Sorry Bunch

 Sadly the images of many of these animals are not what we would like to share.
 A large percentage of them are too thin, overworked and covered in sores.
 Many of the breeds mentioned in the report were said to have ‘unsound conformation’.
-There are some magnificent animals (of obvious Barb influence) which are well cared for and prized.
+There are some magnificent animals (of obvious Barb influence) which are well cared for and prized, but they are a minority.
 The horses of Ethiopia show a clear class distinction in a country with so many struggles.

 Bale image from UNICEF Ethiopia under the CC BY-NC-ND 2.0 license; Borana image from Rod Waddington under the CC BY-SA 2.0 license; Horro image from Eileen Delhi under the CC BY-NC 2.0 license; Kafa image from NAHOM SISAY under the CC BY-SA 4.0 license; Kundido image from Marcoetio under the CC BY-SA 3.0 license; Selale image from Rod Waddington under the CC BY-SA 2.0 license; Wilwal image from Rita Willaert under the CC BY-NC 2.0 license